thomasez/BisonLabNoOrmBundle/Resources/doc/example_application_sf2.0.rst

 Setting up the example application
 ----------------------------------

-We do presume you have Symfony set up properly and also the NosqlBundle.
+You have to have configured the NosqlBundle first.

 We'll do this quite simple, by some cooking.